Resources and support

 This is a confidential service and no information will be disclosed to referring staff or Allies concerning any consultations held with students.

-- Sexual orientation and gender diversity
+- gender diversity resources,

-- Terminology and definitions
+- terminology and definitions and

-- Walking in Rainbow Shoes training module
+Walking in Rainbow Shoes

 Inclusion in sport